DotMatrixLabs/dot-x-plugins/README.md

 **Actions:**
 1. Loads source and existing registry
 2. For each plugin:
-   - **Skip if unchanged**: Updates only download count
+   - Updates download count if unchanged
-   - **Process if new/changed**: Downloads files, calculates hash, extracts permissions
+   - Downloads files, calculates hash, extracts permissions if new/changed
-   - **Security gate**: If permissions expanded on schedule, creates security review PR
+   - Creates security review PR if permissions expanded during scheduled update
 3. Generates `dist/marketplace-registry.json`
 4. Deploys to GitHub Pages
 5. Commits changes to repository